 To learn more, take a look at Braven’s Jobs Report.

-This role will be on the Innovation Team’s Central Delivery Team and report to the Director of Academic Success.
+This role will be on the Innovation Team’s Central Delivery Team and report to the Director of Accelerator Success.

 Stakeholder Management (40%)